 If you are planning a boat trip in Malta for more than one day, it is definitely worth harboring your yacht charter at the Port of Valletta for one night and exploring everything this part of the island has to offer.

 Fort Saint Elmo is a star fort, best known for its role in the Great Siege of Malta of 1565.
 Located on the edge of the shore, it’s perfectly poised for a visit.
 Fort St Angelo is another coastal historical gem and tourist favorite.

 Continue your sightseeing in Valletta by visiting at the Manoel Theatre and the National War Museum, or anchor your boat rental near the Valletta Waterfront and stroll along the promenade.

 Comino and Gozo

-Interested in venturing further afield on your Malta boat trips?
+Interested in venturing further afield with one of our beautiful sailing charters in Malta?
 Why not sail to the neighboring islands of Comino and Gozo?
 From the infamous Blue Lagoon to multiple dive sites, our guide to sailing in Comino and Gozo from Malta covers all the top spots to explore by boat.